 Technology news site Innov8tiv, hosted a panel during Social Media Week 2014 at NYU, in partnership with IBOM LLC, Black Enterprise, and NYU’s Black Student Union.
 The event, “Advances in Global Entertainment Technology,” focused on businesses around the world and how social media impacted success and failure.

+Oldine Jean-Charles, and founder of Interactive Life Social TV Project.
 Finally, special guest Jason Njoku, YouTube’s biggest partner in Africa, and CEO and co-founder of iROKOtv, spoke about his humble beginnings from his bedroom at his mother’s house to creating the world’s largest digital distributor of Nollywood films.
-He explained how creating a business plan without passion is guaranteed failure, and how daunting the road to starting your own business can be.

 Alain Balan, President of NYU Black Student Union and Chi Meche, event co-host.

 Anie Akpe-Lewis, IBOM LLC founder, co-hosted the event.